sekgobela-kevin/perock/README.md

 file with passwords, API requiring username and password, etc.

 All it takes is defining how to interact with the system/target and validate bruteforce data such as username and password.
-The rest will be handled you including when to terminate based on certain conditions which would improve performance.
+The rest will be handled for you including when to terminate based on certain conditions which would improve performance.